 Somerset was safely tucked away in France, but the Earl of Euston felt he had to defend his honour.
 He sued for libel.

 On the witness stand, the earl admitted to being at 19 Cleveland Street, but it was all a mistake.
-He was, you see, under the impression there was to be a tableaux plastique (women posing in the nude).
+He was, you see, under the impression that there was to be a tableaux plastique (women posing in the nude).
 Once the true nature of the establishment became apparent to the earl he left.

-Parke produced a self-confessed male prostitute who gave testimony about services he had rendered to the earl in the place that were not of a heterosexual nature.
+Parke produced a self-confessed male prostitute who gave testimony about services he had rendered to the earl in places that were not of a heterosexual nature.

 However, in another victory of the upper crust over the common herd, Parke was found guilty of libel and sentenced to a year in prison with hard labour.